GigiShengelia1/triangle-area-calculator/README.md

 Feel free to use the **Triangle Area Calculator** to quickly and accurately calculate triangle areas based on your given parameters.
 Whether you're studying geometry, working on engineering problems, or just in need of a quick calculation, this tool can help simplify your process.

 ### Installation:
-To use the Triangle Area Calculator, simply clone this repository or download the files to your local machine.
-Open the `index.html` file in your preferred browser, and the calculator will be ready to use.
+To use the Triangle Area Calculator, simply clone this repository or download the files to your local machine or go to link https://gigishengelia1.github.io/triangle-area-calculator/

 ### Future Improvements:
 - Add support for additional triangle area calculation methods.